cisagov/ScubaGear/baselines/teams.md

 supports video calls, chat messaging, screen-sharing, and file sharing.
 It has a permission-based team structure for managing calls and files.
 Microsoft teams also enables teams to manage their own user access rights, security policies, and record video calls.
+This security baseline provides policies to help secure Teams.

 ## Key Terminology
 Access to Teams can be controlled by the user type.
 In this baseline,